This programme ran for five years until March 2023.

 Our Impact report 2022 highlights the impact this programme had on paediatric diabetes units across England and Wales from 2018 to early 2023.
 Our Self-assessment report 2018-2022 evaluates the units' compliance against more than 150 measures.

-The RCPCH Diabetes Quality Programme team has been notified that the below are examples of good resources and these will be reviewed on a regular basis.
+The RCPCH Diabetes Quality Programme team were notified that the below are examples of good resources.
 Sharing these examples does not equate to formal RCPCH endorsement.